-Without valid definitions and consensus on what constitutes a minimal clinically important effect, we chose to describe the magnitude of the effect and the certainty of the evidence when discussing the findings in this Overview.
-Clinicians should establish the clinical importance of the effects required by their patients when interpreting the effect size and certainty of the evidence of pharmacological interventions during treatment discussions.
-This should include appropriate consideration from the recipients of care for the proposed benefit, safety, costs, risks, and inconveniences of therapy, rather than benchmarking against an arbitrary value (Ferreira 2013).
+Without valid definitions and consensus on what constitutes a minimal clinically important effect, we chose to describe the magnitude of the effect and the certainty of the evidence when discussing the findings in this overview.
+Clinicians should establish what their patients consider to be a clinically important effect when interpreting the effect size and certainty of the evidence of pharmacological interventions during treatment discussions.
+This should include appropriate consideration from the patient for the proposed benefit, safety, costs, risks, and inconveniences of therapy, rather than benchmarking effect sizes against an arbitrary value (Ferreira 2013).